 Insofar as they are applicable, these Rules will apply mutatis mutandis to any other meeting held in the framework of the MOU, such as an intersessional or working group meeting.

+[Considering the non-binding nature of the underlying MOU, the signatories agree that the rules of procedure do not create any legally binding international commitments.]

 Rule 2 – Definitions